E-Safeguarding and Digital Literacy

 Here are some useful websites that help provide further information about how to keep children safe whilst online:

-If you have any concerns regarding your child’s online activity or want to report anything, the schools E-Safeguarding lead is Mrs Arrowsmith.
-She is happy to offer advice and support and can advise you on the best steps to take.
+If you have any concerns regarding your child’s online activity or want to report anything, the schools Online-Safeguarding lead is Miss Costa.